nikolaydubina/everything-wrong-with-swiftdata/README.md

 ## Encoding

-- SwiftData does not recognize `enum CodingKeys` in Codable
+- SwiftData does not recognize `enum CodingKeys` in Codable automatically. it requires explicit encode and decode methods
 - SwiftData can handle deeply nested structs, as long as they are Codable.
 Nested data will be serialized automatically.